dthorburn/Agam_Methylation/README.md

 Steps to run this pipeline:

   1. Obtain the ONT-Guppy container from me.
 If you are not in the Crisanti Lab, build the GPU version of [ONT-Guppy](https://community.nanoporetech.com/protocols/Guppy-protocol/v/gpb_2003_v1_revab_14dec2018/linux-guppy) into a singularity container: `ONT_Guppy_GPU.sif`.
-  2. Download a copy of the *Anopheles gambiae* reference genome from [vectorbase](https://vectorbase.org/vectorbase/app/record/dataset/DS_2251b21396#description).
-Placing both into the `00_Resources` directory.
+  2. Download a copy of the appropraite reference genome (i.e., *Anopheles gambiae* genome from [vectorbase](https://vectorbase.org/vectorbase/app/record/dataset/DS_2251b21396#description)).
   3. Clone this repository into your project directory using `git clone`.
-  4. Update the `nextflow.config` file to represent your project requirements.
-Required paramaters to change are flagged.
-  5. Extract the `.fast5` files into the `01_Raw_Input` directory.
+  4. Update the project directory path and add required (and optional) arguments to the `Methylation.sh` PBS job submission script.
-  6. Run the pipeline using `qsub Nextflow_Submit.sh`.
+  5. Run the pipeline using `qsub Nextflow_Submit.sh`.

+If you are not using a PBS job submission system, you'll need to update all the scripts to reflect the job submission system.
+See [Nextflow doucmentation](https://www.nextflow.io/docs/latest/executor.html) for help.

-The help message from the nextflow scripts is below:
+The help message from the nextflow script is below:
 ```
 Usage:
-  You'll first need to update the paths and config file to reflect your environment and ensure you are in the same directory as the scripts.
-  Then, once you place the reference genome and guppy container in 00_Resources/, execute the full workflow with:
-  qsub Nextflow_Submit.sh

-  If the workflow doesn't complete, once errors are resolved, you can resume using optional arguments by updating the Nextflow_Submit.sh script.

-Directory structure:
-  /Project_dir/                                                Project Directory
-    | - Nextflow_Submit.sh                                     Pipeline submission script
-    | - Methylation.nf                                         Nextflow script
-    | - nextflow.config                                        Nextflow config
-    | - 00_Resources/                                          Subdirectory of common resources
-          | - ONT_Guppy_GPU.sif
-          | - VectorBase-54_AgambiaePEST_Genome.fasta
-    | - 01_Raw_Input/                                          Raw data input subdirectory
-    | - 02_Guppy_Output/
-          | - 01_ModBases/
-          | - 02_Methylation/
+  This pipeline was developed to call modified bases in nanopore fast5 data using ONT-Guppy.

+  To use follow these steps:
+  1. Update project directory path in Methylation.sh
+  2. Add required (and optional) arguments listed below
+  3. Submit pipeline coordinator using qsub Methylation.sh

+  If you require available HPC jobs for alternative scripts lower job concurrency options.

+  Required arguments:
+    --RefGen                                       Path to reference genome.
+Usage: '--RefGen /path/to/genome.fasta'
+    --Container                                    Path to ONT-Guppy singularity container.
+    --Input                                        Path to nanopore tarball.
+    --RunID                                        Name of sample.

   Optional arguments:
     --help                                         Show this message

-  --init                                                       Set up directory structure (deprecated)
-  --resume                                                     Resume from where error occured
+  Concurrency arguments:                           Imperial HPC only permits 50 jobs per user.
+These options limit the
+                                                   number of concurrent processes running per step.
+NB.
+Multiple
+                                                   processes can be running at the same time.
+    --GP_Forks                                     Guppy forks.
+Default: 20
+    --BI_Forks                                     Index forks.
+Default: 20

+  Debugging arguments:
+    --Skip_Decompress                              Skip decompression of tarball
+    --Skip_Guppy                                   Skip calling modified bases with ONT-Guppy
+    --Skip_Index                                   Skip indexing output bams
+    --Skip_Processing                              Skip processing output bams
 ```

 ## Consensus Approach (*Under development*)